-We wish to thank Martin Ågren, who has been involved in designing a previous variant in the Grain family of stream ciphers.
-His work has been valuable to the understanding of the cipher and design choices made to Grain-128AEADv2 have used inspiration from his work.
+We wish to thank Alexander Maximov and Martin Ågren, who have been involved in designing previous variants in the Grain family of stream ciphers.
+Their work has been valuable to the understanding of the cipher and design choices made to Grain-128AEAD have used inspiration from their work.